lilmart210/EasyDiffusers/README.md

 # Easy Diffusers
 ## Purpose
 ### Meant to be an environment where you can use Diffusers or other ML pipelines outside of Jupyter Notebook
-### Not meant to be a substitute for jupyter notebook, but a convenient way to interact with ml models
+### Provides a convenient way to interact with ml models

 ## Getting Started | How To